cwhite098/MDMProject2/README.md

-# MDMProject2
+# MDM2 Project 2 - Studying Infectious Diseases on Networks

 Either run SIRSolve/SIRDSolve for the ODE solution or call modelNetworkSIR/modelNetworkSIRD as follows

-modelNetworkSIRD(a,b,mu, infectivePeriod, tf, n, I0, A)
+modelNetworkSIRD(a, b, mu, infectivePeriod, tf, n, I0, A)

 where a and b are infection parameters, mu is the mortality rate (exclude for SIR version),